What Is a Digital Anemometer Used For?

 Industrial and Environmental Monitoring

-In factories, power plants, and ventilation systems, digital anemometers are used to measure airflow.
+In factories, power plants, and ventilation systems, anemometers are used to measure airflow.
 Good air circulation is key for a healthy and productive workplace.

 Anemometers help technicians and engineers check how well ventilation systems work.
 They can find blockages or issues.
 This helps them make changes that improve air quality.